Defector (Steve Hackett album): Recording

 Defector was recorded in the spring of 1980 at Wessex Sound Studios in Highbury, north London.
 As the material was already rehearsed, Hackett noted that recording was quickly done, yet without cutting corners on the production as he had typically spent more time "getting things right" in the past.
 Following its release, Hackett had become increasingly aware of the musical direction of his past albums, and aimed for his next one to sound "less monumental".

 Release

 Defector reached No. 9 on the UK Albums Chart, and remains Hackett's highest charting album in the UK.
 "The Show" was released as a single.
-Hackett supported the album with a sell-out UK tour In additional, he performed for the first time as a solo artist in North America.
+Hackett supported the album with a sell-out UK tour In addition, he performed for the first time as a solo artist in North America.

 Track listing

 All songs written by Steve Hackett, except where indicated.